Syndim/obsidian-ctrl-navigation/README.md

 # Obsidian ctrl navigation

-Simple Obsidian plugin that enables use `Ctrl-J` and `Ctrl-K` to navigate between popup items
+Simple Obsidian plugin that enables use `Ctrl-N` and `Ctrl-P` to navigate between popup items